Baeldung Pro – Ops – NPI EA (cat = Baeldung on Ops)

 command: sh -c "echo "baeldung" && echo "docker" "

 Here, we used alpine as the base image for the Docker container.
-Notice the last line where we’re executing two commands: echo baeldung and echo docker.
-They are split by the && operator.
+Notably, we execute two commands in the last line: echo baeldung and echo docker, split by the && operator.

 To demonstrate the result, let’s run this image using the docker-compose up command: